satyam00001/WENO-US/README.md

-There are 2D and 3D Euler equation with conidtion for WENO-LOC ,WENO-JS , WENO-Z , WENO-UD and WENO-US.
+The code includes implementations of the 1D and 2D shallow water equations, as well as the 2D and 3D compressible Euler equations.
+It supports the WENO-LOC, WENO-JS, WENO-Z, WENO-UD, and WENO-US schemes for solving these benchmark problems under the corresponding initial and boundary conditions.